sarbashis/sarbashis.github.io/_posts/2025-01-09-Cache-Augmented-Generation.md

 - **Context Length Constraints**: The performance of LLMs may degrade with very long contexts, posing a challenge for CAG.

-Our research delves into the relationship between model performance and context length, offering insights into scenarios where CAG truly excels.
+The author delves into the relationship between model performance and context length, offering insights into scenarios where CAG truly excels.

 **The Future of CAG**